 WeatherBug streams real-time weather data from more than 8,000 WeatherNet stations – most located atop school buildings – over the Internet to millions of registered users.

-As a result of these efforts, WeatherBug was prominently covered in the New York Times five times, reviewed by Walt Mossberg in the Wall Street Journal and reported on by countless newspapers and magazines around the country.
-In addition, WeatherNet school children appeared on the ‘TODAY Show’ during the weather segment.
+As a result of these efforts, WeatherBug was prominently covered in The five times, reviewed by Walt Mossberg in The and reported on by countless newspapers and magazines around the country.
+In addition, WeatherNet school children appeared on the “TODAY Show” during the weather segment.
 Over the course of the WeatherBug-CooperKatz relationship, downloads of the company’s desktop application increased from 6 million to more than 65 million.